-The best waterproof camera in 2023: underwater cameras for fun and action
+The best waterproof camera in 2024: underwater cameras for fun and action

 The best waterproof cameras massively expand the number of places you can shoot.
 There's no fear of getting it too close to the sea or dropping it in a river because even if you do you know it will be safe.

 Of course, there are trade-offs.
 Many waterproof cameras are compacts with fairly small sensors, so their image-capturing ability will be limited compared to, say the best mirrorless cameras.
 You won't get the same dynamic range or the same depth of manual control.

 However, the weatherproofing on waterproof cameras often extends to being shockproof, freezeproof, and crushproof, so they can handle a good deal more than more sophisticated cameras.

 There is quite a bit of variation among cameras that can be designated "waterproof cameras", however.
 Choosing the right one means thinking about what you want to do with it – whether you want to shoot photos, video, or both, for instance.
 Do you need a zoom lens or a fast burst rate?
 How deep underwater do you want to take the camera?
-And then, the eternal question: how much have you got to spend?
+And then, the eternal question - how much have you got to spend?

 Best waterproof cameras: our top picks

-The best waterproof cameras in 2023
+The best waterproof cameras in 2024

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.

-Best waterproof compacts
+Best waterproof point-and-shoot cameras

 Best overall